 Our mission is carried out through the following services and activities:

-NHA places more than 3,300 healthy and temperamentally sound animals into loving homes each year.
+Pet Adoptions: NHA places more than 4,020 healthy and temperamentally sound animals into loving homes each year.

-Rover, our “Big Yellow Bus,” travels throughout Davidson County providing free spay and neuter for those who wish to have their pets altered, yet can't afford it.
+Community Outreach and Spay/Neuter: Rover, our "Big Yellow Bus, travels throughout Davidson County providing free spay and neuter for those who wish to have their pets altered, yet can't afford it.
 Rover's mission is to educate the community about proper pet care, in an effort to keep Davidson County pets healthy and decrease the number of unwanted animals.
 To see if you qualify, please click here.